svobik7/next-roots/README.md

 > NOTE: all following examples are based on above config.

-Before build your project structure needs to look like this:
+Before you run build on above config - your project structure needs to look like this:

 ```bash
 .